 We are fans of hats that come with a neck cover that can be adjusted to protect the back of your neck.

 Beanie or Head Band

-Balaclava or Neckband
+Bandana or Neckband

-Make sure to get something that is light weight, absorbent, breathable and quick-drying.
+Make sure to get something that is light weight, absorbent, breathable and quick drying.

 In terms of inner gloves, you want to make sure to get a pair that has great wicking properties (synthetics, wool or even silk) are good.
 Do not go for a cotton inner glove as this will restrict moisture transfer.
 You should also make sure that the gloves provide a good thermal lining and are lightweight.